 Moreover, that is assuming I keep the initial amount at $10,000 without reinvesting gains to increase the amount traded from 10 lots to a higher number.
 For example, after I have doubled my money from $10,000 to $20,000, now I can trade 20 lots instead of 10.
 If I double the stakes, I double the profit (this is named a Martingale strategy, by the way).

 A focus on high-leverage Forex can also put your overall portfolio management out of whack.
-Say, you have $250,000 in long-term savings and you have all of it invested in a money market fund, a mutual fund or two, and equities (with no leverage).
-Now you add a Forex account and you fund it with a relatively modest $10,000, but you leverage it 50 times for a total exposure of $500,000.
-Your total market exposure is $750,000 and two-thirds of it is leveraged.
+Say you have $250,000 in long-term savings, and all of it is invested in a money market fund, a mutual fund or two, and equities (with no leverage).
+Now ,you add a Forex account, and you fund it with a relatively modest $10,000, but you leverage it 50 times for a total exposure of $500,000.
+Your total market exposure is $750,000, and two-thirds of it is leveraged.
 This is disproportionate.
 If you lose 50% on your Forex account, that is $250,000 or all of your savings.
 As noted above, you would need to make 100% on the remaining amount in your Forex account to get back to your starting point, and that is unlikely.
 By adding Forex to your portfolio, you have ruined the entire portfolio.

-The solution is to add a percentage of your total portfolio to the speculative account and not a multiple, say 10%.
+The solution is to add a percentage of your total portfolio to the speculative account, not a multiple, say 10%.
 In other words, if you have $250,000 in your portfolio today, the face amount you will risk in Forex is 10% or $25,000.
-If you want to allocate $10,000 to Forex trading, that would put your leverage at a far more sane and reasonable 2.5 times.
+If you want to allocate $10,000 to Forex trading, that will put your leverage at a far saner and more reasonable 2.5 times.